marouenes/imdb-rating-classifier/README.md

 - [X] Add more validation rules
 - [X] Add more documentation
 - [ ] Add more features
-- [ ] Publish the package on PyPI
+- [X] Publish the package on PyPI
-- [-] Add oscar awards or nominations for the movies
+- [ ] Add oscar awards or nominations for the movies

 ## License